 Bioeconomy or biobased economy is a relatively new concept that builds on the visions of a sustainable societal transformation.
 This course will describe bioeconomy and its underlying concepts from a meta-level.
-The focus will be on explaining the potential contribution of bioeconomy to sustainability, the role of innovation, governance and multi-stakeholder collaboration as well as the importance of employing analysis methods to guide decision-making.
-For this, the concept of biobased value chain as a transversal framework that combines biophysical, social, technological and economic elements will be employed.
-Special attention will be given to the basis of bioeconomy such as systems thinking and inter- and transdisciplinarity.
+It focuses on explaining the potential contribution of bioeconomy to sustainability, the role of innovation, governance and multi-stakeholder collaboration as well as the importance of life-cycle tools to guide decision-making.
+For this, the concepts of biobased value chain and web is used as a framework that combines biophysical, social, technological and economic elements.
+Special attention will be givensystems thinking and inter- and transdisciplinarity as principles of bioeconomy.

 Why is this course important for you?

 The relevance of the bioeconomy and the underlying notions need to be explained in a comprehensive manner.
 Only then, the biobased economy professionals of the future will be able to adopt holistic approaches that foster systems thinking.
 The intention of this course is, among others, to provide fundamental and applied concepts related with the bioeconomy to prospective professionals working in manifold bioeconomy areas.The course offers a space for reflection on the role of professionals in the bioeconomy.
 It serves as a baseline to enrich the bioeconomy dialogue integrating different perspectives and dimensions.
 Given the plurality of bioeconomy perspectives, it is important to acknowledge that there is no one-fits-all definition, and each interpretation is dependent on specific contexts.
 On this background the course will explain different bioeconomy perspectives and the role of biobased resources as well as biological knowledge for shaping a sustainable bioeconomy.